West Digital Television: Back to 10

-On 12 March 2021, Nine announced that it would return to WIN Television as its regional affiliate in most markets beginning 1 July 2021, in a deal that will last at least seven years.
+On 12 March 2021, Nine announced that it would return to WIN Television as its regional affiliate in most markets including Western Australia, beginning 1 July 2021, in a deal that lasts at least seven years.
 This will include WIN paying half of its regional advertising revenue to Nine Entertainment Co., and providing advertising time for Nine's properties on WIN's radio and television outlets.
-WIN will also provide advertising sales services for Nine's O&Os NBN and NTD (with the former succeeding a similar agreement it had with SCA).
-Nine CEO Hugh Marks explained that "while our relationship with Southern Cross and West digital television has been strong over the last five years, the opportunities presented by the WIN Network to both extend the reach of Nine's premium content into more regional markets under one agreement, and to work cooperatively with them on a national and local news operation, mean this is the right time for us to return to WIN".
+WIN will also provide advertising sales services for Nine's O&Os NBN and NTD (with the former succeeding a similar agreement it had with Southern Cross Austereo).
+Nine CEO Hugh Marks explained that "while our relationship with Southern Cross has been strong over the last five years, the opportunities presented by the WIN Network to both extend the reach of Nine's premium content into more regional markets under one agreement, and to work co-operatively with them on a national and local news operation, mean this is the right time for us to return to WIN".

-In March 2021, 10 announced that it would return to Southern Cross Austereo as its regional affiliate in most markets beginning on 1 July 2021 in a deal that will last at least two years.
+In June 2021, 10 announced that it would return to Southern Cross Austereo as its regional affiliate in the markets of the ACT & Southern NSW, regional Victoria and regional Queensland, beginning on 1 July 2021 in a deal that would originally last at least two years.
 This has ended WIN's five-year agreement with Network 10.
-Since Southern Cross Austereo does not have a television presence in Western Australia, 10 affiliated with WDT in the region from 1 July 2021.
+Since Southern Cross Austereo does not have a television presence in Western Australia, 10 affiliated with WDT in the region from 1 July 2021, changing channel numbers for the main 10 channel to channel 5, 10 Drama to channel 50 and 10 Comedy to channel 55.

+Its sister joint-venture in Mildura, MDV, also owned by Seven and WIN, closed down on 1 July 2024 due to continued financial losses.
+West Digital Television was also due to close down on 1 July 2024, but the Albanese government's communications department approved $32.9 million in an increase in funding the costs for the station's satellite contract.
+This allowed WDT to continue broadcasting.